Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - The Offices area has been reworked to allow for faster rotation and preventing Spies from jumping out the window.
   - The computer objective located in the Offices has been relocated to the adjoining room.
   - A new vent has been added on the Video Games side of the Spy Insertion Point.
+  - *Bug fixed:* Hi-Fi Curtains interaction would no longer work if reactivated before the curtains were finished transitioning.
+  - *Bug fixed:* Small collision fix on the glass doors that would allow players to shoot through the edges of them.
 ---
 - Enhanced Schermerhorn:
   - Based on the map foundation from Pandora Tomorrow.